pb82/MissMatch/README.md

 Literals
 --------

-  Literals can be matched for strings, numbers and booleans.
+  Literals can be matched for strings, numbers, booleans and dates.
 Literals may also be bound to names.

   - n(121.5) denotes the numeric literal 121.5.